KomodoPlatform/Documentation.rst.old/docs/source/hyperDEX/enhancement-records/HyperDEX-0.1.0-alpha.2.rst

 2. Added the Denarius (DNR) currency.

 a.
-Denarius currency is now access on the Settings screen
+Denarius currency is now accessible on the Settings screen

 .. image:: images/HyperDEX-0.1.0-alpha.2/image1.png
    :align: center